Rajasekhar (actor): Career

 Rajashekhar made his acting debut in Tamil with Pudhumai Penn (1984) and also had a character role in Puthiya Theerpu (1985) with Vijayakanth.
 His Telugu film debut was in 1985 with Vande Mataram.
 Since then, he has acted in variety of films such as Pratighatana, Repati Pourulu, Station Master, Sruthilayalu, Kashmora, Aradhana, Talambralu, Aruna Kiranam, Mamatala Kovela and Akka Mogudu.

-Movies from which he rose to fame and created an image of an angry young man in Telugu cinema are Aahuthi, Aartanaadam Nyayam Kosam, Ankusam, Magaadu, Rowdyism Nasinchali, Papa Kosam, Moratodu Naa Mogudu, Anna, Balarama Krishnulu, Agraham, Sivayya, and Evadaithe Nakenti.
+Some of his notable films include Aahuthi, Aartanaadam Nyayam Kosam, Ankusam, Magaadu, Rowdyism Nasinchali, Papa Kosam, Moratodu Naa Mogudu, Anna, Balarama Krishnulu, Agraham, Sivayya, and Evadaithe Nakenti.
+He is known as the angry young man of Telugu cinema.

 He has acted in more than 75 movies though he is mocked for his diction.
 His voice for most of his Telugu movies was dubbed by Telugu actor Saikumar till 1996 and then was taken over by Srinivasa Moorthy who started dubbing for him in 1997, when he won his first Nandi award for the movie Sivayya.
 Except for the 2003 film Villain, where Sai's younger brother P. Ravi Shankar dubbed for both Rajasekhar and Vijayan, respectively.

 Later, he also gained fame for his family drama films such as Maa Aayana Bangaram, Suryudu, Simharasi, Maa Annayya, Deergha Sumangali Bhava, Manasunna Maaraju and Gorintaku.
 He was also applauded for his performance in the romance film Allari Priyudu.

 He is considered a versatile actor.
 His performance in Omkaram is a classic example of that, which was directed by Kannada director Upendra.
 His electrifying performance in the movie Sheshu was applauded critically.
 His biggest hit of the career came in the year 2007 with Evadaithe Nakenti and his last genuine hit as a lead actor was Gorintaku in the year 2008 until he again tasted success with PSV Garuda Vega in 2017.

 Ithu Thaanda Police, the Tamil dub of Ankusam was a hit.
 His Telugu films were dubbed in Tamil such as Magaadu as Meesaikaran.